Traumatische ervaring voor gezin Jan Vertonghen: inbrekers bedreigen zijn kinderen en vrouw terwijl hij in Champions League speelt

 Vertonghen is niet de eerste Premier League-voetballer die recent het doelwit was van gewapende overvallers.
 Eerder vielen dieven binnen in de villa van Crystal Palace-verdediger Mamadou Sakho.

-Arsenal-duo Mesut Ozil en Sead Kolisinac werden in hartje Londen klem gereden door gewapende overvallers op een motorfiets, maar een heldhaftige Kolisinac slaagde erin de misdadigers af te schrikken.
+Arsenal-duo Mesut Ozil en Sead Kolasinac werden in hartje Londen klem gereden door gewapende overvallers op een motorfiets, maar een heldhaftige Kolisinac slaagde erin de misdadigers af te schrikken.
 Ze werden ondertussen opgepakt.